Angel island: routes

-Point Blunt is a spectacular location, and occasional home to some of the roughest water inside the Golden Gate.
-The best route around the point is easy and fun if you know the “tricks” associated with this location, so we’ve devoted a separate page to this part of the row.
+Note: Point Blunt is a spectacular location, and occasional home to some of the roughest water inside the Golden Gate.
+The best route around the point is easy and fun if you know the “tricks” associated with this location, so we’ve devoted a separate Point Bluff page for this part of the row.